pupil-labs/pupil-docs/neon/neon-player/head-pose-tracker/index.md

 ![Head Pose](./pp-hp-marker.jpg)

 :::tip
 Euler angles are an intuitive representation of rotation.
 However, they can be subject to the effects of [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock).
-Luckily, most head movements associated with eye tracking *should* not lead to this situation with correct positioning of the origin marker
+Luckily, most head movements associated with eye tracking *should* not lead to this situation with correct positioning of the origin marker.
 :::